somy05/singscore/README.md

 This game uses SFML and PortAudio

-THe program can be run on macOS currently using the command in compile.txt
+The program can be run on macOS currently using the command in compile.txt